azsefi/ETLwithAthena/README.md

 ### Technology

 For these tasks I mainly used AWS Athena.
 Because Athena is a service there is no need to set up infrastructure to use it.
-Therefore I preferred using Athena.
-Athena is AWS service using Presto as backend, which supports ANSI SQL.
+Athena is an AWS service using Presto as backend, which supports ANSI SQL.
 Pricing of Athena is based on size of processed data.
 Athena does not keep anything internally - reads from S3 bucket and writes to S3 bucket.
 Athena executes queries in parallel and scales automatically, so it is fast even with large datasets.
 I used python/boto3 library to call Athena services.

 ### Solution